If you’re looking to get more new customers, then you need to take Google reviews for local businesses very seriously.

 The next time you’re in you may also want to try our relaxing massage therapy.
 In fact, we’re going to be having a special promotion the entire month of June.
 Call and book an appointment now and get an extra 15 minutes free!

-How To Display Google Reviews For Local Businesses On A WordPress Website
+How To Display Google Reviews On A WordPress Website

 When you’re getting a lot of great reviews on Google you may want to show them on your website.